dfay88-zz/PUI2016_df1383/HW6_df1383/README.md

 Assignment 2 required us to finish our hypothesis test for the citibike mini project.
 Additionally, we needed to write a short summary of results and post it on Authorea.
 I collabarated with Victor and Avikal on questions for our respective tests but we eached performed invdividual mini projects.

 https://www.authorea.com/users/106879/articles/133891/_show_article

+# README
+the report is technically ok, but it lacks any visualization of the data.
+Also you state you worked with Victor and Avikal but Victor investigated a completely different question.